The eccentricity distribution of wide binaries and their individual measurements: Discussion

 Our approach only uses parallaxes (distances) of wide binaries for the binary separation computation and thus for the prior $p(e)$.
 If the user has a wide binary without reliable parallaxes, one can still compute its eccentricity posterior either by adopting an assumed prior or by some binary separation estimate (e.g. photometric distance), which is often sufficient for an estimated eccentricity distribution from Eq.~\ref{eq:alpha-best-fit} or Fig.~\ref{fig:alpha-sep}.

+{\it Gaia} systematics affects pairs with angular separations $<1$\,arcsec (Sec.~\ref{sec:gaia-systematics}), and thus their inferred eccentricity posteriors are not robust.
+Therefore, we do not recommend using the eccentricity measurements for pairs at $<1$\,arcsec.
+The distribution of the most probable eccentricities may have some artifacts because the eccentricity errors depend on eccentricities (Fig.~\ref{fig:e-pdf}).
+Therefore, we do not recommend using the most probable eccentricities only to conduct population study.

 The assumptions used in our eccentricity inference is that the two stars are in a Keplerian orbit and that their orientation and orbital phase are random.
-This assumption still holds for hierarchical triples because the dynamics of the outer companion can be well described by a Keplerian orbit when the proper motion measurements are not strongly affected by the inner orbit.
+The assumption of Keplerian orbits still holds for hierarchical triples because the dynamics of the outer companion can be well described by a Keplerian orbit when the proper motion measurements are not strongly affected by the inner orbit.
 For rare dynamically unstable triples, the eccentricity inference does not apply, but the $v$-$r$ angle measurements can still provide information on their dynamics.
 Unbound binaries that are heading in the opposite directions would have $v$-$r$ angles close to 0$^\circ$, resulting in an (incorrect) inferred eccentricity close to 1.
 Fig.~\ref{fig:gaia-vrangle} shows that the observed $v$-$r$ angle distributions are very symmetric, suggesting that there is no significant number of unbound binaries in the sample.
 Although this is expected because unbound binaries spend small amount of time at separations $<10^4$\,AU, these binaries, if they exist, are likely excluded from \cite{El-Badry2021} catalog because their relative velocity does not follow the Keplerian law.
+For non-Newtonian gravity, wide binaries at $\gtrsim 7000$\,AU would deviate from Keplerian orbits and thus the $v$-$r$ angle distribution can be an independent test on gravity theory \citep{Banik2018, Banik2021}.